Medical Transcription Clinical Document Management

 MDofficeManager provides online accounts for physicians & staff, in order for easy access through virtually any internet accessible computer to search, review, edit, print, fax, e-sign, so as to provide seamless medical transcription services.
 These files, subsequent to sign- off, can be automatically uploaded to the health info systems using the latest integration options such as HL-7, or these can be manually posted by us as per your requirements.

 MDofficeManager is a genuine member of the consortium with Verizon Medical Data Exchange (MMDE), and in allowing you can connect with 300,000+ physicians to interact for clinical documentation.

-According to the provisions of the HITECH Act of 2009, organizations that are eligible for the Medicare EHR Incentive Program & achieve Meaningful Use by 2014 will be eligible for incentive payments.
-Those who have failed to achieve that standard by 2015 may be penalized.
-To receive the maximum reimbursement, physicians and hospitals must have achieved stage I of Meaningful Use of EHR for at least a 90-day period within the 2011 or 2012 federal fiscal year and for the entire year thereafter.
-Those eligible for the Medicaid program must demonstrate Meaningful Use by 2016 in order to receive incentive payments.
+According to the provisions of the HITECH Act of 2009, organizations that were eligible for the MIPS/APM Incentive Program & could receive incentive payments.
+Those who failed to achieve that standard may be penalized.
+To receive the maximum reimbursement, physicians and hospitals must have achieved stage III of MIPS/APM for at least a 90-day period within the 2017 federal fiscal year and for the entire year thereafter.

 How can MDOfficeManager help YOU to achieve this